satur-io/duckdb-php/docs/md/examples.md

 ### Monitorize local network usage

-Only works for MacOS.
-It stores network information each 2 seconds and also opens the local UI to query data.
+Only works for macOS due to its reliance on macOS-specific APIs for monitoring network usage.
+It stores network information every 2 seconds and also opens the local UI to query data.

 Can be stopped with `Cmd+C`.